IBM-Cloud/WebSphere-in-IBM-Cloud/README.md

 You can create and manage this service in 2 ways

   1. In your browser by creating an instance via the [Bluemix Catalog][catalog_url]
-  1. Programatically using the WebSphere Application Server in Bluemix *API*
+  1. Programmatically using the WebSphere Application Server in Bluemix *API*

 The example code in the WebSphere-In-Bluemix-API-Examples folder contains Java code that utilizes the API to perform tasks such as: